TestMasters Little Flock Arkansas LSAT Prep Courses

 Weekend LSAT Course

-- Sixteen hours of classroom instruction.
+- Sixteen hours of live instruction.

 - Ten full-length LSATs with comprehensive performance analyses available for each